 PECO anticipates a 20% increase in natural gas usage in Delaware County and 10% increase in Marple Township over the next decade.
 Without this project, the natural gas system in this area will be constrained, resulting in inadequate natural gas supply and pressure to help customers run their appliances, like heaters, during the coldest days of the year.
 The constrained system will restrict new customers from connecting to the system, and existing customers will not be able to add additional load such as a gas generator or a gas fireplace if the project is not completed.

-Check out our interactive PDF to learn more about the structure, safety features, and design of our reliability station.
+interactive PDF to learn more about the structure, safety features, and design of our reliability station.

 Safety is always PECO's top priority.
 As with all our facilities and projects, we have multiple safety measures in place.
 This facility is monitored 24/7 to ensure safe operation, which allows us to shut the station down remotely in the event of an emergency.
 Natural gas detectors will be on-site to monitor for any signs of a natural gas leak or issue and, if detected, the station can be shut down remotely to ensure the safety of our customers and communities.